Bigg Boss Marathi season 5: Eye logo

 The eye logo features a new golden color scheme, numerous open and closed windows, and two nails supporting the eye.

 House

 The house of this season had a “Maze” theme.
 This house is referred as “Chakravyuh”.
 The house is located in Film City, Mumbai for the fourth time.

 Bhaucha Dhakka

 This season's weekend episodes were named as Bhaucha Dhakka.
-Stage was recreated as Bhaucha Dhakka.
+Stage was recreated as Bhaucha Dhakka where host Riteish Deshmukh who is fondly called as Bhau will officiate in his style and it would be his reign.

 Tanta Ghar

-This season's weekend episodes had a special setup created in an activity area named as Tanta Ghar.
+This season's weekend episodes had a special setup created in Activity Area which was named as Tanta Ghar.
 In this housemates who queried during a week will feature and would express their anger against each other by taking it on kept objects and at the end if bell rings due to that then they will get surprise by Bigg Boss.